-Most Municipalities in the US have adopted International Residential Code (IRC for Residential) and the International Building Code (IBC for Commercial) which specify rules for railing design and usage.
-A brief overview of these railing building codes are outlined below.
-Note: Code interpretations vary across the country so it is imperative that you consult with your local code official before beginning any building project.
+Most municipalities in the U.S. have adopted the International Residential Code (IRC) and the International Building Code (IBC) for commercial buildings.
+These documents specify the rules for railing design and use.
+Below, you can see a brief overview of these railing building codes.
+However, railing code interpretations vary across the country, so it is imperative that you consult with your local code official before beginning any building project.

-Handrails are a horizontal or sloping rail intended for grasping by the hand for guidance or support.
-Handrails heights should be between 34-36″ above the nose of the tread.
+Handrails are horizontal or sloped rails intended for grasping by the hand for guidance or support.
+Handrail heights should be between 34-36″ above the nose of the tread.

 Guard Rail Openings:

-Where guard rails are required on balconies, openings in the railings are restricted to an area no larger than what a 4″ sphere will pass.
-On stairs the sphere size is slightly larger (see illustration below).
-In the current IBC and IRC codes, the 4″ ball rule is not a test “under load” rule.
-The interpretation of this the dimensional test can vary so you should always consult with your local code official before starting any project.
+Where guard rails are required on balconies, openings in the railings are restricted to an area that can prevent the passage of a sphere with a 4″ diameter.
+On stairs, the sphere size is slightly larger (see illustration below).
+In the current IBC and IRC railing codes, the 4″ ball rule is not a test “under load” rule.
+The interpretation of the dimensional test can vary, so you should always consult with your local code official before starting your project.

-Post to post spacing, post rigidity and cable tension all work together in a system to prevent a 4″ sphere from passing through the cables.
-We space our cables at 3″ apart and recommend a maximum post to post spacing of 42 inches.
-See illustration Below.
+Post-to-post spacing, post rigidity, and cable tension all work together in a system to prevent a 4″ diameter sphere from passing through the cables.
+We space our cables 3″ apart and recommend a maximum post-to post-spacing of 42″.
+See the illustration below.